nbaxley/CSharpTest/README.md

 This is the testing repo for the CSharp Testing tutorial

 ## Other portions
-This is the rest of the description
+This is the rest of the description.
+Ok, this is a test and I committed to the wrong branch